PROFESSIONAL SKILLS DEVELOPMENT - 2019/0

 Module code: MAT1041

 This module gives students experience of working in groups to develop skills that will be valuable both in their mathematics degree course and the wider world of employment.
-They will learn basic programming capability in MATLAB and data handling skills in Excel which they will apply to a group project.
-Students will individually write a report, give a part of the group presentation and participate as a group in work on the project and required group submissions.
+They will learn basic programming capability in MATLAB and data handling skills in Excel which they will then apply to a group project selected form a choice of topic.
+Students will individually write a report, peer review and mark three other students' reports, keep a personal log, give a part of the group presentation and mark (in addition to the academics) other groups' presentations.
+They will participate in group in work on the project - project planning and monitoring integrating the individual reports into a coherent group report and writing a chapter on sustainability related to the project topic, keeping meeting minutes and a PowerPoint presentation and creating a wiki, which is the vehicle for submitting all the group project work.

 Number of Credits: 15